TZer0/tzer0.github.io/discord.md

 ## Making sure that users do not mute `@everyone`/`@here` mentions

 The general tip is to not make your server noisy in this regard.
-Generally, if you're pinging once per day you might already be doing it too much.
+If you're pinging once per day you might already be doing it too much.

 * First of all: do not let regular users ping.
 People will make mistakes and it'll be grating.
 It also reduces easy spam opportunities.
 * The more you ping, the less attention people will pay.